How to Supporting the Skin’s Natural Balance(And Why It Matters)

 Hot water

-Long, steamy showers may feel great but dry out and weaken the skin barrier over time.
+Long, steamy showers may feel great but can dry out and affect the skin’s natural moisture balance over time.

 Skipping sunscreen

-Unprotected sun exposure increases inflammation and free radical damage, breaking down the barrier.
+Unprotected sun exposure may increase redness and contribute to skin’s natural balance concerns through free radical activity breaking down the skin’s natural balance.

 Environmental conditions